telerik/document-processing-docs/libraries/radspreadstreamprocessing/model/workbook.md

 The workbook is designed to hold together multiple worksheets in order to allow efficient organization and consolidation of data.
 Typically, a workbook contains worksheets with related data.

-## IWorkbookExporter Interface
+## IWorkbookExporter and IWorkbookImporter Interfaces

-In **RadSpreadStreamProcessing**, the workbook is represented by the [**IWorkbookExporter** interface](https://docs.telerik.com/devtools/document-processing/api/Telerik.Documents.SpreadsheetStreaming.IWorkbookExporter.html).
-This interface defines members for adding [worksheets]({%slug radspreadstreamprocessing-model-worksheet%}) and accessing the cell styles of the workbook.
+In **RadSpreadStreamProcessing**, the workbook is represented by the [**IWorkbookExporter**](https://docs.telerik.com/devtools/document-processing/api/Telerik.Documents.SpreadsheetStreaming.IWorkbookExporter.html) and [**IWorkbookImporter** interface](https://docs.telerik.com/devtools/document-processing/api/Telerik.Documents.SpreadsheetStreaming.IWorkbookImporter.html) interfaces.
+These interfaces define members for adding [worksheets]({%slug radspreadstreamprocessing-model-worksheet%}), parsing them, and accessing the cell styles of the workbook.

 **IWorkbookExporter** is responsible for exporting a workbook.
 Due to the specifics of the different file formats, different concrete instances of this interface take care about the creation and export of a document.
+The same applies when importing with **IWorkbookImporter**.

 ## Using IWorkbookExporter